MaxEntroy/notes/A-Guide-To-English-Grammar/chapter01.md

 - She is in the park. — Verb-plus-predicative-prepositional-phrase predicate.
 - She met him in the park. — Verb-plus-direct-object-plus-adjunct predicate.

-**The predicate provides information about the subject, such as what the subject is, what the subject is doing, or what the subject is like.**
+**The predicate provides information about the subject, such as what the subject is, what the subject is doing, or what the subject like.**

 - In English, the subject and predicative nominal must be connected by a linking verb, also called a copula.
 - The subject and predicative adjective must also be connected by a copula.